BMR Calculator

 Other calculators you might find useful.

-Calculate how many calories you burn while standing based on your weight, duration, and activity type.
+Calculate how many calories you burn while running or jogging based on speed, duration, and body weight.

 Calories Burned Jumping Jacks Calculator